merland/seedpicker/README.md

 ### The script program

 Following the BIP39 standard, the last (24th) word of the sentence must be calculated from the first 23 words.
 The accompanying script does this for you.
-Please read the attached instructions there and make sure you use a secure environment and machine to do the calculation.
+Please read the attached instructions and make sure you use a secure environment and machine to do the calculation.
 If you take shortcuts here, you risk getting your keys or even coins irreversibly stolen.
 If you could do the calculation on paper, you instead risk creating an incorrect key.

 ### Obligatory